Tony-Thompson/Application-Security-Controls-and-processes/README.md

 # Application Security Control (ASC)

 An ASC is one of the base concepts of ISO 27034.
 An ASC is simply a control to prevent a security weakness within an application.
 For example, “binding variables in SQL statements” is an application security control to prevent SQL injection  —  a common application security weakness.
 ASCs are actions that we take as a matter of process, procedure or automation to reduce security risks.
 They may be identified by security audits or as a part of projects and continuous improvement.
-The following are illustrative examples of ASCs which we follow.
-Subsequent pages will address each one in detail and record our approach and actions to each.

 Even though ASCs use contexts to derive when they apply to a particular product, not every product we build has the same need for security controls.
 For example, an internal-facing application with no sensitive data (e.g. ScanStation) has a very different risk profile than a web-facing application with customers’ personally identifiable information (e.g. BetterOff).
 For this reason, ISO 27034 introduces the concept of Levels of Trust.
 Each ASC we create will have one or more levels of trust.

+The following items are illustrative examples of ASCs which we follow.
+Subsequent pages will address each one in more detail and record our approach and/or actions to each.

 ## Authentication